sergodeeva/sergodeeva.github.io/_posts/2017-12-23-how-to-switch-jekyll-theme-on-github-pages-site.markdown

 Now you should be able to browse your blog at `http://localhost:4000/`.

-Probably after you see the blog, you will be tempted to modify some colors, fonts or other CSS properties.
+After you see the blog, you will probably be tempted to modify some colors, fonts or other CSS properties.
 By default Jekyll is looking up at theme gem's CSS files.
 However you can easily override them by creating a file `assets/css/style.scss` in the root directory of your site.

-In the top of the file, add the follwing content:
+In the top of the file, add the following content:
 {% highlight css %}
 ---
 ---